For more information, consult the Guide for Merit Badge Counseling, No. 34532.

 As a merit badge counselor, your mission is to join fun with learning.
 You are both a teacher and mentor as the Scout works on a merit badge and learns by doing.
 Your hands-on involvement could inspire a Scout to develop a lifelong hobby, pursue a particular career, or become an independent, self-supporting adult.

-A Scout first expresses an interest in a particular merit badge by letting his unit leader know.
-To get him started, the leader gives him a signed Application for Merit Badge (blue card) along with the name and contact information for a district/council approved merit badge counselor.
+A Scout first expresses an interest in a particular merit badge by letting his or her unit leader know.
+To get the Scout started, the leader gives him or her a signed Application for Merit Badge (blue card) along with the name and contact information for a district/council approved merit badge counselor.
 The Scout then contacts the merit badge counselor and makes an appointment.
-The merit badge counselor sets a date and time to meet with the Scout and his buddy, and may suggest the Scout bring the merit badge pamphlet along with the blue card.
+The merit badge counselor sets a date and time to meet with the Scout and his or her buddy, and may suggest the Scout bring the merit badge pamphlet along with the blue card.

 |The blue card is the nationally recognized merit badge record.
 This tool makes the recordkeeping easier for the Scout, the merit badge counselor, and the unit leader.
 At summer camp, a Scout may receive partial credit for completion of a merit badge on the blue card, which goes to the Scoutmaster at week’s end.
 Back home, the Scout would need to contact a merit badge counselor for assistance with completing the rest of the requirements.

-As each requirement is completed, you will test the Scout individually, with his buddy present.
+As each requirement is completed, you will test the Scout individually, with his or her buddy present.
 Update the blue card as the Scout completes each requirement.
-When the young man has completed all the requirements, you sign off on the card and the Scout returns the completed card to his unit leader.
+When the young Scout has completed all the requirements, you sign off on the card and the Scout returns the completed card to his or her unit leader.

 You may wish to seek additional training from your local council/district on local policies and procedures for merit badge counselors.